-Patient care facilities, such as the Vanderbilt University Medical Center, that provide health care 24 hours per day, 7 days per week, 365 days per year, can substantially contribute GHG emissions.
-Few universities have on-campus patient care activities that match the size and extent of operations of Vanderbilt Medical Center.
+Patient care facilities, such as the Vanderbilt University Medical Center, that provide health care 24 hours per day, 7 days per week, 365 days per year, can substantially contribute to GHG emissions.
+Few universities have on-campus patient care activities that match the size and extent of operations of Vanderbilt University Medical Center.
 Thus, calculating GHG emissions per inpatient day and ambulatory visit provides a means of interpreting emissions while considering the quality and magnitude of our medical operations on-campus.
-GHG emissions per both inpatient days and ambulatory (clinic) visits have trended consistently downward, decreasing 16% and 38%, respectively, since 2005 despite increases in the number of inpatient days and ambulatory visits as shown in Figures 6.7 and 6.8.
+GHG emissions per both inpatient days and ambulatory (clinic) visits have trended consistently downward, decreasing 20 percent and 44 percent, respectively, since 2005 despite increases in the number of inpatient days and ambulatory visits as shown in Figures 6.7 and 6.8.
 For more details, please reference Table A.2 in the appendices.